We’ll discuss each of the best VPNs for Australia in detail, but if you don’t want to stick around, here are our top picks:

 That means fewer options and in some cases, no options at all when Australians want to stream a TV show, play a video game or listen to music.
 The lack of choice can lead to increased piracy of copyrighted material.
 In December 2016, a federal court in Australia ordered internet service providers to block BitTorrent tracker sites including ThePirateBay, Torrentz, TorrentHound, IsoHunt and SolarMovie.

 This unfortunate reality is compounded by the country’s less-than-stellar data retention laws.
 Australian telecom companies are required to monitor and record customers metadata, including information about their phone calls, texts, emails, and location.
+This includes Internet Service Providers which the government requires to collect data on their customers.

 It should come as no surprise, then, that Australia is a market ripe for VPN providers.
 A VPN, or virtual private network, encrypts a device’s internet traffic and routes it through an intermediary server in a location of the user’s choosing.
 This can allow Australians to access content that’s geolocked in their own country.
 It can also provide a private tunnel through which to use P2P filesharing applications.